sandrusmb/ltr/README.md

 I have also created a mixins file with the styles of those elements that are most repeated on the web, such as the buttons or the navigation bar, a reset file with the basics styles and a variables file with the colors and fonts.

 I added some animations to the buttons and the navigation bar to make the user experience more dynamic.

-## Observations

-I have really enjoyed and learned doing this exercise.
-I know there are things to improve but I am proud of the code.

-I am a diamond in the rough and, although I have a lot to polish, I have talent, I am constant and hard-worker.
-I hope you consider it for the position.

-Thank you!